 There is a seemingly endless amount of things to do and places to stay in this area.
 If you can afford it, stay at an all-inclusive resort.
 It’s always nice to dine at lots of different restaurants and not worry about the cost because it’s all included.
 I recommend The Grand at Moon Palace in Cancun or Grand Velas in Riviera Maya.
 Grand Velas Riviera Maya has an extensive kid’s club and a ton of baby amenities.
 The Grand at Moon Palace has loads of kid perks like a water park and a FloRider!
 Parents will love the decadent on-site spa, Awe, at The Grand.

 To fully experience the area, plan to stay a minimum of five days.
 Five days will allow you enough time to enjoy much of what Quintana Roo has to offer.
 The area has almost every type of experience imaginable.
-Luxury spas, theme parks, animal encounters, extreme adventure, and of course some of the most beautiful beaches in the world.
+Luxury spas, theme parks, extreme adventure, and of course some of the most beautiful beaches in the world.

 Coba Mayan Village